RahulChandra99/parkour-climbing-ue5-cpp/README.md

 This project is focused on developing advanced parkour and traversal mechanics in Unreal Engine using C++.
 The goal is to create a seamless, dynamic movement system inspired by parkour-based games like *Assassin's Creed*, *Mirror’s Edge*, and *Dying Light*.
 The project emphasizes procedural generation of climbing routes and traversal systems to enable characters to fluidly navigate through varied environments, including vertical surfaces, ledges, and obstacles.

-The system will incorporate a custom animation blueprint and procedural animations to enhance player control and immersion.
-This also includes implementing climbing, vaulting, wall running, and ledge grabbing mechanics.

-By leveraging C++ for performance and control, the project aims to deliver a high-quality, scalable solution for traversal mechanics suitable for open-world or action-adventure games.

 ## Key Features
 - **Procedural Climbing**: Automatically detect and generate climbing paths based on environment geometry.
 - **Parkour Movements**: Includes wall running, vaulting, sliding, and free running animations.